gematik/techblog/_posts/2024-11-19-maintain-legacy-system.markdown

 ## About the author

-Zhenwu Duan is responsible in the smartcard team for the development and maintenance of test tools.
+Zhenwu Duan is responsible in the Smartcard team for the development and maintenance of test tools.
 His interests include various programming languages such as ​​Java, Go, C#, Typescript, as well as system testing and PKI technology.

 ---